shfischer/GA_MSE_PA/readme.md

 >   - `output/groups_MSY_stats.csv` optimisation results for stock
 >     groups

-The following additional files are provided:
+The following additional files specific to the PA are provided:

   - `OM_sensitivity.R`, `run_ms_sensitivity.R`, and
     `analysis_sensitivity.R` for the sensitivity analysis (for creating